-- Buggy the Clown ate a devil fruit that allows him to separate any part of him and levitate it, but also to reasemble himself after doing it or be cut.
+- Buggy the Clown ate the Bara Bara no Mi Devil Fruit, that allows him to separate any part of him and levitate it, but also to reassemble himself after doing it or be cut.

 - The Logia users can do this too, turning their body into their element and moving it back into them.
 Aokiji (and Crocodile and Kizaru to a lesser extent) seems to be the best examples of this, as most other logia users just let attacks pass through them without effect rather than actively "pulling themselves together".

 - After the Timeskip, it is revealed that Brook can put his bones back together if they are knocked apart.